ethereum/go-ethereum/docs/_getting-started/index.md

 -   **Full**: Downloads all block headers, block data, and validates all transactions
 -   **Fast** (Default): Downloads block headers and block data of the most recent transactions (1024) and validates them.
--   **Light**: Downloads all block headers, block data, but does not validate transactions.
+-   **Light**: Downloads all block headers, block data, and verifies some randomly.

 For example: